 Part One Myers-Briggs Introductory Workshop

 This is a full day interactive workshop designed for anyone seeking greater self- awareness.
-It is also a valuable took for both large and small companies, who need assistance in conflict resolution, or team building.
-During the workshop participants receive an introduction to the Myers-Briggs, then are given a self-scoring questionnaire.
-The questionnaire contains 93 multiple choice items and takes most people about 40 minutes to complete.
+It is also a valuable took for both large and small companies, who need assistance in conflict resolution, team building, stress management or diversity training.
+During the workshop participants are introduced to the Myers-Briggs, then are given a self-scoring questionnaire.
+The questionnaire contains 93 multiple choice items and takes about 40 minutes to complete.
 Once the questionnaire is scored we learn our unique personality profile which contains four letters.
 For example you may be an ENFJ or an ISTP.
 The eight letters used in the Myers-Briggs describe personality preferences.

 Our personality type tells us how we get our energy either through Introversion or Extraversion, how we learn, through Sensing or Intuition, how we make decisions, through Feeling or Thinking and how we organize our lives through Judging or Perception.

-People with a preference for Introversion are energized through solitary activities and require time alone to be recharged or re-energized.Those with a preference for Extraversion are energized by externals; people, activity, and things.
-They work things out by talking and discussion while Introverts require time alone to make important decisions.
+People with a preference for Introversion are energized through solitary activities and require time alone to be recharged or re-energized.Those with a preference for Extraversion are energized by the external world; people, activity, and things.
+They prefer to work things out by talking and discussion, while Introverts require time alone to make important decisions.

 People with a preference for Sensing rely on their five senses to learn.
-They prefer doing things in a step-by-step systematic way and enjoy jobs or activities that are repetitive.
+Their preference is doing things in a step-by-step systematic way, and they enjoy jobs or activities that involve repetition.
 A Sensing type personality could stay in the same job for 20 years and be completely fulfilled.
 They work in long steady bursts of energy.
 Grounded in the present, they prefer tradition, the tried and true and are not comfortable with change.
 Intuitive type personalities are just the opposite.
 They learn “intuitively” and seem to pull information out of thin air!
 They despise routine and enjoy changing their jobs or lives frequently.
 Intuitive types are visionaries, future oriented, and may have great difficulty staying in the present moment!
 They work in shorter bursts of energy and need frequent breaks to recharge.

 Thinking type personalities base their decisions on the facts.
 They make most decisions based on what they believe is fair and just, hardly ever taking feelings into account.
 Feeling types base most decisions on how they feel, and rarely rely on facts or data.
 Often Thinking type personalities believe Feeling types are overly emotional or flaky, while Feeling types perceive Thinking types as cold hearted with hearts of stone!

 Once we have learned our personality type much of the workshop revolves around group activities exploring the eight personality types and how they affect our lives.
-Often we assume everyone thinks, feels, and makes decisions the way we do, but nothing could be further from the truth!
-It can be a revelation to understand the innate differences in people.
+Often we assume everyone thinks, feels, and makes decisions the way we do, and there is something wrong if they don’t, so it’s often a revelation understanding the innate differences in people.
 For example Thinking type people enjoy debating and conflict, seeing it as a challenge, while for Feeling types, any type of conflict is stressful, energy draining, and is avoided at all costs.
 Extraverts love parties and being with people, while for a true Introvert, parties are stressful, draining, and can only be faced after having a few drinks!
-If you are an Extravert who loves to talk about your day as soon as you get home, but your best friend or spouse is an Introvert, needing peace and solitude at the end of a day, it helps knowing the importance of giving Introverts time alone.
+Extraverts loves to talk about their day as soon as they get home, while Introverts need peace and solitude at the end of a day, so it helps knowing the importance of giving Introverts time alone.
 Only then can they rejoin life recharged, happy and energized, rather than bitter, angry and annoyed because we’ve forced them to participate!
 Another example would be a Perceptive type boss, parent or teacher who assumes everyone can adapt to last minute requests or information.
 Since Judging types need time to adapt to any new idea or request, if they’re told that tomorrow they’re going to Chicago this will send them into a mild panic attack!
 They haven’t had the necessary time to plan, think it through, and pack in leisure.
 A Perceptive type boss who is always giving a Judging type employee last minute things to do, may be contributing to their nervous breakdown!
 Seeing and understanding these innate differences during workshops is often the source of much good hearted laughter!
-Once we understand these differences, and learn how to respect other personality types, life can change dramatically without frustration, anger, and misunderstanding.
-Once these differences are understood, it makes a major difference in our lives leading to greater tolerance, understanding, and balance.
+Once we understand these differences, and learn how to respect other personality types, life can change dramatically, leaving behind frustration, anger, and misunderstanding.
+Understanding these differences leads to greater tolerance, understanding, and balance.